Biography of Barbara Hepworth

 1940: She moved to St. Ives in Cornwall.

 1949: Hepworth buys the Trewyn Studios in St. Ives.

-1951: Divorce from Nicholson.
+1951: She is divorced from Nicholson.
 She moves into the Trewyn Studios where she lives until her death.
 Exhibits “Contrapuntal Forms” at the Festival of Britain.

 1953: Hepworth produces “The Unknown Political Prisoner”.

-1959: Wins the Grand Prix at the Sao Paulo Biennale for one of her Bronze works, a medium she started to use in the late 1950’s.
+1959: She wins the Grand Prix at the Sao Paulo Biennale for one of her Bronze works, a medium she started to use in the late 1950’s.

-1965: Created a Dame of the British Empire.
+1965: She is created a Dame of the British Empire.

 When and Where did she Die?